Plastic or paper: Which bag is greener?

 Paper bags require marginally fewer reuses than bags for life to make them more environmentally friendly than single-use plastic bags.

-On the other hand, paper bags are less durable then other type of bags.
+On the other hand, paper bags are less durable than other types of bags.
 So if customers have to replace their paper ones more frequently, it will have a greater environmental effect.

 But the key to reducing the impact of all carrier bags - no matter what they are made of - is to reuse them as much as possible, says Margaret Bates, professor of sustainable waste management at Northampton University.